 Descriptions of the most common treatment options for a carcinoid tumor are listed below, followed by an outline of treatment options by stage for a GI carcinoid tumor.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in cancer surgery.
-Completely removing the entire tumor is the standard treatment when possible, and many carcinoid tumors are successfully treated with surgery alone.
-The surgeon will usually remove some tissue surrounding the tumor in hopes of leaving negative margins, which means there are no traces of cancer found in the healthy tissue.
+Completely removing the entire tumor is the standard treatment when possible.
+And many carcinoid tumors are successfully treated with surgery alone.
+The surgeon will usually remove some tissue surrounding the tumor (called a margin) in hopes of leaving no traces of cancer found in the body.